 How could this be?
 How could a country (US) or the world, transition to a completely paper based currency system, and still have no major catastrophes?
 A paper currency bill guarantees nothing except that you can exchange it with another one of the same denomination at the bank, now that the gold backing was removed.

-This successful transition happened because prices are a time series, and people work hard at an individual level to provide price stability, and in reality exert a constant downward pressure on prices (the inflation data and story is a big lie).
+This successful transition to floating currencies also happened because prices are a time series, and people work hard at an individual level to provide price stability, and in reality exert a constant downward pressure on prices (the inflation data and story is a big lie).
 When millions of Americans (and the same thing happens in other countries) go out to buy stuff in the grocery store today, they use the prices of yesterday (or whenever they went to the grocery store last) as an anchor, because their wages have not jumped up suddenly in 24 hours.
 They naturally try to get the most amount of goods for the X dollars they want to spend in the grocery store today.
 If prices of a product jumps up suddenly, they will buy a much smaller volume of that product, or in many cases will not buy that product at all.
 This behavior, coupled with the thousands of products which they can spend their money on, forces the prices of goods to fall constantly.
 This in effect means that dollars saved are worth more tomorrow than today, because they will buy more goods tomorrow that today, even if you just hold the dollar bills and get no interest.

-This general stability of money value is also the reason that in most countries countries, people will buy a house on a 20 or 30 year mortgage.
+This general stability of money value is also the reason that in most developed countries, people will buy a house on a 20 or 30 year mortgage.
 They know that prices of goods are generally stable, and so are their jobs.
 If they were not sure of the general stability (or downward movement) of the prices of goods or their wages (if they lose their job, they can find another job in a few months) they would never enter into such an onerous contract as buying a house on mortgage.
 They also have some liquid savings in paper dollars (or the country's currency), which can cover the monthly mortgage payment in case they can't earn anything for some months.
 All this shows an inherent stability in the system-and there was no need for them to rush to a bank to turn their dollars into gold.
-This happened BEFORE the gold standard was removed; the banks were rarely being called for converting their dollars into gold in the US even before 1971.
+This happened BEFORE the gold standard was removed; the banks were rarely being called for converting their dollars into gold in the US before 1971.
 The paper currency took a value of its own, and with a stable government and a reasonably responsible banking system backed by a central bank (which doesn't give money out to people for free) which in turn is backed by the US government, the system in the US and all countries successfully transitioned to freely floating currencies without any backing of gold.

-Together with this there was a very important development-the invention and acceptance of checkbooks (checks are an extension of paperless bank-to-bank transfers, where previously you had to go to a bank to transfer money from your account to another account.
+Together with this there was an important development-the invention and acceptance of checkbooks (checks are an extension of paperless bank-to-bank transfers, where previously you had to go to a bank to transfer money from your account to another account.
 You could now do it much more easily by issuing checks).
-Checkbooks are a predecessor to electronic money-they removed the necessity of carrying around wallets and suitcases (if you buy expensive objects) full of dollar bills.
+Checkbooks are a predecessor to credit and debit cards and electronic money-they removed the necessity of carrying around wallets and suitcases (if you buy expensive objects) full of dollar bills.
 Once checkbooks became an acceptable form of payment, the banks needed to print even less dollar bills, because many payments, especially the larger ones (e.g. buying a car, a house, or company-company payments), could be made via checks.